Building a design capability, not just a product

 Alongside the documentation practice, we built a shared Figma library: a set of components and patterns that could be used across all five services as a starting point for iteration.

-Two examples of the kind of research-led decision-making the programme produced.
+Two examples of the kind of decision-making the programme produced.

-Language alignment.
+Benefits and risks.
 One service asked delivery officers to record the potential risks and negative factors affecting an academy transfer.
 The section was labelled “Benefits and other factors.”
 In user interviews, officers consistently described the content as risks.
 The label didn’t match their mental model.
 We renamed the section “Benefits and risks.”
 A two-word change.
-But the confidence with which users could complete the section improved noticeably in the next research round.
+The confidence with which users could complete the section improved noticeably in the next research round.

 Neither of these decisions was dramatic.
 Both required observation, testing, and willingness to change based on what we found.
 Across five services and four years, this is how design quality compounds.